alexei-led/spotinfo/README.md

 ## Usage

-With `spotinfo` command you can get a filtered and sorted list of Spot instance types as a plain text, json, pretty table or CSV format.
+With `spotinfo` command you can get a filtered and sorted list of Spot instance types as a plain text, `JSON`, pretty table or `CSV` format.

 ```shell
 spotinfo --help